gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Having to make a decision that will hold up after you get used to having snugly fitted climbing shoes on your feet, while not yet being used to it, is what makes your first pair of shoes tricky.

 <!--* almost every climber i know has a story of that one pair of too small shoes they bought – maybe try not to make these your first pair (anonymous quotes from discord members?)-->
-Many climbers have a story about that one pair of shoes where they opted for a half size too small.
+Many climbers have a story about that one pair of shoes where they chose that half size too small.
 It’s definitely not an uncommon problem in the ongoing quest to find out what we can wear – but maybe try not to make your first pair the one where you went a step too far.

 (anonymous discord member quotes go here)